pickledish/pickledish.github.io/_drafts/2026-08-17-cheapskate.md

 I think this is the point some people might get a money-manager.
 But not this guy!

-I just in general dislike outsourcing problems like this, and besides, this concept isn't _difficult_, just the math is. foo
+I just in general dislike outsourcing problems like this, and besides, this _concept_ isn't difficult, just the math is.
+Software is great at doing hard math.
+I'm a software developer.
+I think we can make something happen here?

+My original concept was quite different from where we ended up, and quite simpler -- just use [Plaid](https://plaid.com/) or something to connect to a user's accounts and pull holdings for each, then aggregate with a few pie charts to help them make rebalancing decisions.
+Easy!
+But, apparently the "pull holdings" part is... special?
+And really expensive?
+Like, the "contact sales" kind of expensive; I saw reports of minimums being in the hundreds of dollars per month, of course an outlandish sum for an open-source app I wanted to offer for free.

+So, I had to do something different, and the current Cheapskate was born!

 ## Architecture

 The Cheapskate architecture is super simple, and (not coincidentally) also my favorite format for software :)

-It's a "backend-free" web app, which means it is just a static bundle thrown onto Bunny CDN (though any web host will work fine here), plus a database that the frontend talks with directly via e.g. PostgREST (Firebase and Supabase are the main picks here, and Cheapskate uses the latter one).
+It's a "backend-free" web app, which means it is just a static bundle thrown onto Bunny CDN (though any web host will work fine here), plus a database that the frontend talks with directly via e.g. PostgREST (Firebase and Supabase are the usual picks here, and Cheapskate uses the latter one).

 I've always felt this is the ideal shape for a one-person software project to take:

-* It is extremely cheap, since static site hosting is pennies and Firebase/Supabase both have generous free tiers
+* It is extremely cheap, since static site hosting costs pennies, and Firebase/Supabase both have generous free tiers for their DBs
-* The codebase stays small and easy to work on, since [all of the boilerplate / fiddly parts (all auth, request/response lifecycles) are abstracted away]
+* The codebase stays small and focused, since all that fiddly unrelated-to-my-app-but-must-be-set-up-perfectly stuff (like auth, CORS, load balancer health checks, Helm charts, etc) simply doesn't exist
-* It is zero operational burden, since there are no servers, no Docker images, no blue/green deployments, stuff like that
+* It is zero operational burden, since there are no servers to manage, no Docker images to build, no blue/green deployments to watch, stuff like that

 There is some functionality already that can't fit into this simplistic model.
-For example, both the PDF-parsing and account-deletion bits require secret credentials (an OpenRouter API key and the Supabase service key respectively) that can't be published, and so Cheapskate uses a couple of edge functions for those.
+For example, both the PDF-parsing and account-deletion bits require secret credentials (an OpenRouter API key and the Supabase service key respectively) that can't be published, and so Cheapskate uses a couple of [Edge Functions](https://supabase.com/docs/guides/functions) for those.
 Future functionality might lean on more of them.

 Still, the system has been very pleasant and functional to develop so far!